TurboCoder13/py-lintro/STYLE_GUIDE.md

 - Use [Black](https://black.readthedocs.io/) for code formatting
 - Use [isort](https://pycqa.github.io/isort/) for import sorting
 - Use [Flake8](https://flake8.pycqa.org/) for linting
+- Use [MyPy](https://mypy.readthedocs.io/) for static type checking
+- Use [Pylint](https://pylint.pycqa.org/) for additional linting
+- Use [pydocstyle](https://www.pydocstyle.org/) for docstring style checking
+- Use [darglint](https://github.com/terrencepreilly/darglint) for docstring correctness

 ### Type Hints